Discovering that your shih tzu ate your stash is an instant buzz kill.

-It is also important to understand that while THC will only affect you for a few hours, THC can affect dogs for much longer.
-In some cases, it may take a day or two for the symptoms to completely wear off.
+It is also important to understand that while THC will only affect you for a few hours, the signs of THC toxicity can last for many hours in dogs.
+And in some cases, it may take a day or two for the symptoms to completely wear off.

 Note that not all of the cannabinoids found in pot are harmful to pets.
 Cannabidiol (CBD), for example, is a cannabinoid that is responsible for many of the health benefits weed is thought to provide.